 We value our stockholders' perspectives on our business and interact with stockholders through numerous engagement activities.
 These engagement activities, and the perspectives we learn, are informative and helpful to us in our ongoing efforts managing the business.
-The portfolio bifurcation plan and enhanced portfolio, asset-by-asset and risk ranking disclosures in our publicly filed periodic reports are two examples of efforts influenced by stockholder communications and provide a better perspective on the strategic direction and performance of the business.
+The (i) portfolio bifurcation plan and (ii) enhanced portfolio, asset-by-asset and risk ranking disclosures in our publicly filed periodic reports (further developed in our recently filed annual report on Form 10-K for the fiscal year ended December 31, 2020) are two examples of efforts influenced by stockholder communications intended to provide a better perspective on the strategic direction and performance of the business.